Skip to content

 Delaware's Georgetown-Lewes Trail | Photo by TrailLink user James McGinnis

-Dubbed “the Small Wonder” by the state’s inhabitants, Delaware’s rail-trails certainly reflect that moniker; the longest one is only 10 miles long!
+Dubbed “the Small Wonder” by the state’s inhabitants, trails in Delaware certainly reflect that moniker; the longest one is only 10 miles long!
 But given that the entire state is roughly the same size as the city of Anchorage, Alaska, it’s also completely understandable.
-Luckily, what the trails lack in length, they make up for in history, beauty and fun.
+Luckily, what the trails in Delaware lack in length, they make up for in history, beauty and fun.

 Delaware named cycling as its official state sport in 2014, and, a year later, was named one of the most bike-friendly states in the country by the League of American Bicyclists.